 CHORIZO in Spanish means sausage.
 There are two types of chorizo: dried and fresh.
 Dried chorizo is cured using cooked pork and smoked paprika, originating from Spain and used for paella and other national dishes.
 Whereas fresh chorizo is uncured and raw, used mainly in South American to barbecue/grill.
 As Spanish chorizo is starting to appear in many other dishes besides Paella, it seems to be readily available in most supermarkets, plus most are gluten-free (double-check the packaging!).
-Failing that, ask at your local delicatessen, where they may have some to slice up for you.
+Failing that, ask your local delicatessen, where they may have some to slice up for you.
 Don’t forget to ask if it is gluten-free!

 SMOKED PAPRIKA (known as Piementón de la Vera) is the main seasoning used to give its typical Spanish flavour.
 Although the chorizo already has paprika, a little extra doesn’t hurt.

 Another well-known smoked paprika brand is La Chinata – Pimentón de la Vera.